 - Bullying or intimidation of the individual with a disability

 - Offensive jokes and other comments related to people with disabilities

 - Blocking disabled employees from raises, benefits, or other opportunities

 - Overlooking qualifying employees for promotions or work responsibilities due to their disability

-By calling Mark Charles Law, our attorney can help examine federal and state law to determine whether you have a case.
+By calling Mark Charles Law, our disability discrimination attorney can help examine federal and state law to determine whether you have a case.

 What is a Reasonable Accommodation?

 Under California’s FEHA and the ADA, employers must provide reasonable accommodations for those with a disability.
-This means that a disabled person must the same access and opportunities for employment as their non-disabled co-workers.
+This means that disabled people must have the same access and opportunities for employment as their non-disabled co-workers.